Early Palliative Care for Patients With Multiple Myeloma and Aggressive Lymphoma

 Study Description

-In this study, the investigators will test an early palliative care intervention for patients with multiple myeloma and aggressive B cell lymphoma in a randomized phase II trial in which outpatients with multiple myeloma and aggressive lymphoma will be allocated to one of two groups: symptom screening alone (usual care) or early palliative care (intervention).
+In this study, the investigators will test an early palliative care intervention for patients with multiple myeloma and aggressive B cell lymphoma and their caregivers (lymphoma only) in a randomized phase II trial in which outpatients and their caregivers will be allocated to one of two groups: symptom screening alone (usual care) or early palliative care alongside usual care (intervention).

 Participants will be recruited from multiple myeloma and lymphoma outpatient clinics at the Princess Margaret Cancer Centre.
-Consenting participants will complete questionnaires measuring outcomes of quality of life, symptom burden, depression, and satisfaction with care at recruitment, 1 month, 2 months, and 3 months.
-After the 3-month follow-up time point, select participants will complete a one-time semi-structured interview that explores their experiences taking part in the study.
+Consenting patients and caregivers will complete questionnaires measuring outcomes of quality of life, symptom burden, depression, and satisfaction with care at recruitment, 1 month, 2 months, and 3 months.
+After the 3-month follow-up time point, select patients and caregivers will complete a one-time semi-structured interview that explores their experiences taking part in the study.
+Select healthcare providers from the multiple myeloma, lymphoma, and palliative care teams will also be invited to participate in a one-time focus group or individual interview.
+Healthcare providers in malignant hematology will be asked to describe their perceptions of palliative care and providers in palliative care will be asked to describe their experiences providing palliative care to patients with multiple myeloma and aggressive lymphoma and their caregivers.

 Connect with a study center